BND Hamburger Icon

 Open row

-Behind every software application is a comprehensive series of back-end services intended to support the front end you see and use each day.
-The amount of work involved in creating this back-end technology is never a simple task.
-Many organizations are choosing to save themselves the time and money it would take to redevelop the wheel by instead using backend as a service (BaaS).
-This service provides organizations with cloud-based services catering to back-end processing.
+Behind every software application and mobile app is a comprehensive series of backend services intended to support the front end you see and use every day.
+The amount of work involved in creating this backend technology is never simple.
+Many organizations choose to save time and money by using backend-as-a-service (BaaS) technology, which provides cloud-based services that cater to backend processing.

 What is BaaS?